miyaosummer/free_market/README.md

 |birth_day       |integer   |null: false|

 ### Association
-- has_one  :destination
+- has_one  :destination, dependent: :destroy
-- has_one  :credit_card
+- has_one  :credit_card, dependent: :destroy
-- has_one  :sns_authentication
+- has_one  :sns_authentication, dependent: :destroy
 - has_many :products
-- has_many :comments
+- has_many :comments, dependent: :destroy
-- has_many :favorites
+- has_many :favorites, dependent: :destroy

 ## destinations table